ShivankK26/ShivankK26/README.md

 - Led the Frontend Engineering Team.
 - Worked on Solana and other Protocol Integrations.
-- Did Extensive Testing of the Products like wardrobe.live and fomowtf.com in Alpha and Beta Phase.
+- Core engineer of the Products like wardrobe.live and fomowtf.com in Alpha and Beta Phase.
 </details>

 <details>